nhsconnect/gpconnect-messaging/pages/integration/integration_itk3.md

 - the ability for a sender to request a positive or negative "business" acknowledgement message to be returned which indicates the success or failure of the processing of the message at a business process level
 - various message meta-data elements

-Please refer to the [messaging capability](senddocument.html) and [messaging use case](senddocument_fedcon_overview.html) pages for details of which of these options is mandated or recommended for the particular message being created.
+Please refer to the [messaging capability](senddocument.html) and specific use case pages for details of which of these options is mandated or recommended for the particular message being created.

 ### ITK3 response processing ###